April 4, 2014

-Iceland was our home.
+For 91 days, Iceland was our home.
 We spent three unforgettable summer months exploring some of the world’s most unique nature; tramping across glaciers, entering volcanoes, bathing in hot springs, and hiking across valleys of unearthly beauty.
 Whether you’re planning your own journey, or are just interested in seeing what makes Iceland such a special place, our articles and photographs will surely be of use.
 Start at the beginning of our adventures, visit our comprehensive index to find something specific, or choose one of the articles selected at random, below:

-Over the course of the 91 days we spent in Iceland, we saw more amazing, otherworldly nature than in the rest of our lives combined.
+Over the course of the 91 days we spent in Iceland, we saw more otherworldly nature than in the rest of our lives combined.
 This tiny country on the northern edge of the Atlantic Ocean is one of the most special places on Earth, filled not just with unforgettable outdoor adventures, but with wonderful little towns and some of the friendliest people we’ve ever encountered.